saidvandeklundert/learn/_posts/2021-09-1-rust-option-and-result.md

 }
 ```

-It is not a very usefull function, but simple enough to illustrate returning a Result.
-The function takes in a string literal and checks the amount of characters it contains.
-If the amount of characters is equal to, or more then 'min', the string is returned.
+It is not a very useful function, but simple enough to illustrate returning a Result.
+The function takes in a string literal and checks the number of characters it contains.
+If the number of characters is equal to, or more then 'min', the string is returned.
 If this is not the case, an error is returned.
 The return is annotated with the Result enum.
 We specify the types that the Result will contain when the function returns.
 If the string is long enough, we return a string literal.
 If there is an error, we will return a message that is a String.
 This explains the `Result<&str, String>`.

 The `if s.chars().count() >= min` does the check for us.
 In case it evaluates to `true`, it will return the string wrapped in the `Ok` variant of the `Result` enum.
 The reason we can simply write `Ok(s)` is because the variants that make up Result are brought into scope as well.
 We can see that the `else` statement will return an `Err` variant.
 In this case, it is a String that contains a message.